terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

      - `default_instance_warmup`
      - `force_delete_warm_pool`
    - EKS managed node groups:
-     - `use_custom_launch_template` was added to better clarify how users can switch betweeen a custom launch template or the default launch template provided by the EKS managed node group.
+     - `use_custom_launch_template` was added to better clarify how users can switch between a custom launch template or the default launch template provided by the EKS managed node group.
 Previously, to achieve this same functionality of using the default launch template, users needed to set `create_launch_template = false` and `launch_template_name = ""` which is not very intuitive.
      - `launch_template_id` for use when using an existing/externally created launch template (Ref: https://github.com/terraform-aws-modules/terraform-aws-autoscaling/pull/204)
      - `maintenance_options`
      - `private_dns_name_options`